COLA: A Benchmark for Compositional Text-to-image Retrieval: Qualitative results

 \xhdr{Single-object case} Figures \ref{fig:qual_singleobj_1}, \ref{fig:qual_singleobj_2}, \ref{fig:qual_singleobj_3}, \ref{fig:qual_singleobj_4} show examples of top 5 retrievals based on common adaptation methods and our MM-Adapter method on the \task{} single-object setting on the GQA \cite{hudson_gqa_2019} dataset.
 Each row in the image is a different adaptation method (based on the methods shown in Table 1 in the main paper).
 Note how we improve on multiple attributes attached to non-salient and small objects.
 Figures \ref{fig:qual_singleobj_fail_1}, \ref{fig:qual_singleobj_fail_2}, \ref{fig:qual_singleobj_fail_3} show some cases where we see marginal improvements from off-the-shelf CLIP or simpler adaptation techniques like fine-tuning or linear probing.
 We observe that marginal improvements are mostly on queries with large areas of the image like sky and water.
 The existing CLIP \cite{radford_learning_2021} model is fairly good at such large salient objects, especially when paired with common attributes like ``green'' for the object ``leaf''.

 \xhdr{Multi-object case} Figures \ref{fig:qual_multiobj_1}, \ref{fig:qual_multiobj_2}, \ref{fig:qual_multiobj_3}, and \ref{fig:qual_multiobj_4} show some results on the \task{} multi-object setting.
 Similar to the observations in the single-object setting, we improve the attribute-object binding capability even when the objects are non-salient in the image.
-However, further exploration is required to improve relational compositionality.
-As shown in Figure \ref{fig:qual_multiobj_fail_1}, our method still fails to understand the relation of the small bowl w.r.t the plate.
-Further, as shown in Figures \ref{fig:qual_multiobj_fail_2} and \ref{fig:qual_multiobj_fail_3}, our method also fails to understand fine differences in the relative strength of attributes and when objects are occluded to a high degree.
+In addition to relational compositionality, as shown in Figures \ref{fig:qual_multiobj_fail_2} and \ref{fig:qual_multiobj_fail_3}, our method also fails to understand fine differences in the relative strength of attributes and when objects are occluded to a high degree.

-Human body parts in the qualitative examples are masked.
-All images we use are from publicly available open-source datasets.
+All images we use are from publicly available datasets, and we are unaware of any correspondences with identifiable humans in real life.